- Offered as:

-All students majoring in athletic training will complete the kinesiology core, the athletic training major course work, and a minimum of 1200 hours of clinical experience.
+All students completing the 5 year professional program in athletic training will complete requirements for the BS in Sports Medicine degree as well as the Master's in Athletic Training curriculum and a minimum of 1200 hours of clinical experience.
 Due to the intensity and availability of the clinical internship, the program admits a limited number of students.

 Hands-on clinical experience hours are arranged over six consecutive semesters.
-Clinical internships are offered in partnership with the WSU Department of Intercollegiate Athletics and several off-campus sites, including clinical experiences at high school and sport medicine facilities.
+Clinical internships are offered in partnership with the WSU Department of Intercollegiate Athletics and several off-campus sites, including clinical experiences at high schools and a variety of sport medicine facilities.

 You will have an opportunity to become oriented with all of the athletic training facilities and staff certified athletic trainers as you rotate through assignments with most of the sports offered on campus.